 - #222 Transfer of the ARGUS Monitoring Software that documents monitoring instrumentation.
 This is nearly complete and it was anticipated that the risk would be retired next month. - #226 The risk that TPC would be unable to complete the work for the 4th and King shutdown as planned.
-It was reported that "all systems are go" for the shutdown work starting on Friday, November 6, 2015 and that this risk would likely pass following next week's shutdown, presuming success. - #232 This is the top rated risk and is related to TPC being behind schedule and potentially unable to recover.
+It was reported that "all systems are go" for the shutdown work starting on Friday, November 6, and that this risk would likely pass following next week's shutdown, presuming success. - #232 This is the top rated risk and is related to TPC being behind schedule and potentially unable to recover.
 It was reported that a key component of the current schedule effort, being the roof deck completion at UMS, was continuing and that most of the intended deck sections would be completed before the moratorium except for one.
 This risk continues, and the upcoming schedule workshop is intended to provide further insight on getting to the recovery schedule. - #233 Related to the quality of the shotcrete lining substitution proposed by TPC being inferior.
-SFMTA reported that continued pressure to resolve this issue is being applied through the submittals process. - #234 This risk that the contractor's proposed alternative Sequential Excavation Method (SEM) excavation method would cause subsidence, was discussed and it was concluded that, as defined, the risk would largely disappear at this point, but it was left open for now.
+SFMTA reported that continued pressure to resolve this issue is being applied through the submittals process. - #234 This risk that the contractor's proposed alternative SEM excavation method would cause subsidence, was discussed and it was concluded that, as defined, the risk would largely disappear at this point, but it was left open for now.
 After analysis by the engineer the contractor's proposal was rejected, and the current specified design will be implemented. - #238 This risk is that the Quality Program may be ineffective in processing the nonconformance issues causing schedule impacts.
-The process of tracking and processing the NCRs through improved tracking logs is helping, but timeliness continues to be an issue, even with mitigation strategies having been implemented. - #240 This risk that unresolved assignment of schedule delay responsibility may lead to increased cost continues, but the upcoming schedule workshop should help clarify it and start the development of a recovery schedule. - #243 (new) Risk that the contractor becomes complacent in addressing third-party insurance claims, which could result in increased costs to the program.
+The process of tracking and processing the NCRs through improved tracking logs is helping, but timeliness continues to be an issue, even with mitigation strategies having been implemented. - #240 This risk that unresolved assignment of schedule delay responsibility may lead to increased cost continues, but the upcoming schedule workshop should help clarify it and start the development of a recovery schedule.